 Couples who are wedding planning during the coronavirus pandemic have become all too familiar with big decisions, potential backup plans, and virtual communication with their vendor teams.
 However, while in-person planning tasks may be limited, many vendors are flexing their creativity with new and exciting ways to help couples continue planning from the comfort of their own home.

 Some brides may already be browsing for their wedding dress and accessories with virtual bridal salon experiences, but the creative solutions don’t stop there.
 As a response to the pandemic, wedding vendors are taking nearly every task online — from design meetings to showroom visits to overall event management.
 Preparing for the big day may look somewhat different during the coronavirus pandemic, but that doesn’t mean to-do lists should come to a sudden halt.
 Instead, we’re sharing how top vendors have quickly adapted with new virtual experiences to keep couples and their wedding plans right on track.

 Virtual Shopping Trips

-With most nonessential shopping excursions currently on pause, vendors are thinking outside the box to help couples make those all-important event selections.
-Renée Sabo of Urban Soirée in Boston, Massachusetts, said many of her clients are now opting to take shopping trips to their phone screens as they select everything from table linens to floral arrangements.
+Vendors are thinking outside the box to help couples make those all-important event selections.
+Renée Sabo of Urban Soirée in Boston, Massachusetts, said some of her clients may opt to take shopping trips to their phone screens as they select everything from table linens to floral arrangements.
 “For design-related planning, we’re doing virtual showroom appointments to make rental selections.
 Also, many vendors, like stationery designers and floral designers are offering video calls to walk through vision and design boards with our couples.”